The mortgage industry in the US is very competitive, having about 12,000 companies offering home loans.

 Best mortgage lenders for refinancing

 They manually review all applications before either approving or rejecting a loan.
-While some lenders give approval or reject loans based on their computer software (which makes it difficult to get a loan if you have a poor credit), New American Funding works in a different way.
+While some lenders give approval or reject loans based on their computer software (which makes it difficult to get a loan if you have poor credit), New American Funding works in a different way.

 Due to the fact that they look at each loan application manually, they consider other factors like your saving habit and your income.
 Despite what your finances might look like, they have a strict rule that you must have a minimum credit score of 580 before you’re approved.